Time Off Benefits Summary

 If the employee works the less than entire fiscal year (less than 12 months if exempt or less than 52 weeks if nonexempt), the vacation time will be prorated as explained in the section titled Staff Employees Scheduled for Less Than 12 Months Per Fiscal Year.

 While working in a 12-month position, a faculty member earns vacation according to the Vacation Eligibility Chart.
 If the faculty member moves to a faculty position which is less than 12 months per year, the earned, unused vacation will be paid out.
-The vacation information should be reported on the Employee Action Form (EAF) that the department completes for the job change.
-If the change is effective July 1, the EAF should be received in Human Resources in time for the vacation payout to occur with the June 30 paycheck.
+The vacation information will adjust during the Workday transaction.
+If the change is effective July 1, the Workday transaction should be approved in time for the vacation payout to occur with the June 30 paycheck.

 Holidays